 The Gallery hanging committee will hang all monthly shows, usually the first Tuesday of each month.
 We encourage all hanging art to be brought in the previous Friday or Saturday.
 Check your Newsletter for the exact dates.
 All hanging art must have a hanging wire on back and be labeled with an art tag (available at the counter) with your Artist #, Name, Title and Price, attached to the back, lower right side.
 Jewelry and high-priced craft items should be displayed in the glass lighted cases.
 Craft items may be arranged on tables in the Gallery, or crafters may bring their own tables with the approval of the Gallery Hanging Committee.
 Each craft item must be labeled with at least your Artist # and price, with an attached tag or stick-on label.

-Each month an artist displays their paintings or crafts in the small front show window.
+Each month an artist displays their paintings or crafts on the right wall when you first walk into the gallery.
 This is a great way to showcase your work for other members and the public.
 Because it is open to public view, we ask that all works be "family friendly".
 Contact the front desk to let us know you are interested in signing up.

 Frequently Asked Questions (FAQ)